 The record further demonstrates Arias' injury amounts to \$85,960 for 614 days of incarceration.
-Penal Code section 4904 specifies that the amount of compensation to be approved for the claimant's injury "shall be a sum equivalent to one hundred forty dollars (\$140) per day of incarceration served, and shall include any time spent in custody, including a county jail, that is considered to be part of the term of incarceration."85 This compensation is "for the purpose of indemnifying the claimant for the injury" sustained "through their erroneous conviction and imprisonment...."86 In this context, the term "injury" refers to "the unique harm suffered when factually innocent persons are imprisoned."87 Stated differently, the requisite injury contemplated by section 4904 is "each day ... spent illegally behind bars, away from society ... and their loved ones" solely as a result of the erroneous conviction.
-88 To that end, injury "may be established by showing that, but for the erroneous conviction, the claimant would not have been in custody."89 Thus, injury under section 4904 is limited to a claimant's confinement in a correctional facility and excludes any period of release even if supervised.
+Penal Code section 4904 specifies that the amount of compensation to be approved for the claimant's injury "shall be a sum equivalent to one hundred forty dollars (\$140) per day of incarceration served, and shall include any time spent in custody, including a county jail, that is considered to be part of the term of incarceration."
+This compensation is "for the purpose of indemnifying the claimant for the injury" sustained "through their erroneous conviction and imprisonment...."
+In this context, the term "injury" refers to "the unique harm suffered when factually innocent persons are imprisoned."
+Stated differently, the requisite injury contemplated by section 4904 is "each day ... spent illegally behind bars, away from society ... and their loved ones" solely as a result of the erroneous conviction, the claimant would not have been in custody."
+Thus, injury under section 4904 is limited to a claimant's confinement in a correctional facility and excludes any period of release even if supervised.